Summary

 Knowing When Not to Use Visuals

 Some backers still prefer traditional formats.
 Know your audience before choosing an infographic business plan way.
-Older, more formal industries might want detailed text.
+Older, more conservative industries might want detailed text.

 Don't skip important legal or financial details just because they're hard to visualize.
 Find creative ways to include required information without losing your visual appeal.